 - 2 garlic cloves, minced

 - ½ tsp. salt

 - ¼ tsp. black pepper

-- Return mushrooms to pot, and add Redpack Crushed Tomatoes, Redpack Diced Tomatoes, lentils, sugar, vinegar, basil, red pepper flakes and fennel.
+Return mushrooms to pot, and add crushed tomatoes, diced tomatoes, lentils, sugar, vinegar, basil, red pepper flakes and fennel.
 Bring to a simmer.
 Cover and allow to cook until lentils are tender but not mushy, about 35 minutes, uncovering and stirring occasionally.
 Remove cover and cook about 3 minutes more, stirring occasionally, until sauce thickens just a bit.
 Remove from heat.
 Season with salt and pepper to taste.

 While sauce simmers, place cashews, milk and lemon juice into food processor bowl.
 Blend until smooth, stopping to scrape down sides of bowl as needed (don't stress if you can't get it perfectly smooth).
 Add tofu, onion, garlic, parsley, salt and pepper to bowl.
 Pulse until blended and a ricotta-like texture is achieved, stopping to scrape down sides of bowl as needed.

 Ladle about ½ cup of mushroom lentil sauce into the bottom of a 9 inch by 13 inch baking pan.
 Arrange a layer of 3 or 4 noodles into the bottom of the pan.
 Top with one third of cashew ricotta mixture, then a fourth of remaining mushroom lentil sauce.
 Repeat until the last of the noodles and cashew ricotta are used, finishing with a layer of noodles (four layers of noodles total), and then top with the last of the mushroom lentil sauce.